 • Based on a position of Cartesian dualism.

-• The word games and play acting that Vladimir and Estragon indulge in.
+• The word games and play-acting that Vladimir and Estragon indulge in evidence a form of will-less contemplation.

 • Schopenhauer’s pessimistic view is often used by critics who wish to enforce the modernist aspects of Beckett’s work.